Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Video Review: PPI or School of PE?

-Before we dive straight in, I just wanted to make clear that I took and reviewed the FE Civil course from both PPI and School of PE, not courses for the other FE disciplines or the PE exam.
+Before we dive straight in, I just wanted to make clear that I took and reviewed the FE Civil course from both PPI and School of PE, not the other FE disciplines or the PE exam.

 However, with that said, the materials, tools and structure for the PE exam prep course and other FE disciplines are the exact same.

-Thus, while I only took the FE Civil course, this analysis today still applies to the other FE disciplines, as well as the PE courses.
+Thus, while I only took the FE Civil course, this analysis today still applies to the other FE disciplines, as well as the PE offerings.
 Just wanted to note that before we dive in.

 Program Overview: How Each Course Works

-Here is how both work.
 Each course revolves around a digital student portal that houses all of your study materials.
 For PPI, their student portal is called their Learning Hub, while for School of PE, it’s called their Study Hub.

 From either hub, you’ll be able to access all your materials, including your personal study plan, practice problem sets, performance metrics, and recorded video lectures.